-6. Passing a Bachelor's programme with credits still to obtain ersité de Mons
+6. Passing a Bachelor's programme with credits still to obtain

 Students who have a maximum of 15 credits to obtain in order to be awarded a Bachelor's degree (first cycle) can be registered on two cycles and/or at different institutions.
 Results will be deliberated: